 - The Green of Broccoli – Broccoli is rich in Vitamin C and Vitamin K which can prevent or slow the progression of osteoarthritis.
 Broccoli is also rich in calcium to add to strengthening your bones.

 - Don’t through away the Beans – Beans are an excellent source of protein which is important for cellular growth and repair.
 Some beans, like kidney beans and pinto beans, are also rich in folic acid, magnesium, zinc, magnesium and potassium which are fantastic for the health of your immune system.

 - Garlic - Studies show that the compound Diallyl Disulphine, which is found in garlic, may limit cartilage-damaging enzymes in human cells.

 - Turmeric – Research has proven that one of the best natural inflammation fighters is in fact a spice.
 Turmeric contains a compound called Curcumin which is beneficial in the management of arthritis.

 Exercise boosts energy, strengthens and maintains muscles, supports joint movement and keeps us flexible.
 With arthritis, exercise helps to limit pain and maintain mobility.
 The NHS recommends that adults should undertake a minimum of 30 minutes of moderate-intensity exercise at least five days a week.

 Arthritis is one of the most common reasons people stop participating in exercise, which leads to a variety of health risks including diabetes and cardiovascular disease.
 However, as long as you do the right type and level of exercise for your condition, your arthritis won't get any worse.

 There are plenty of exercises that you can do to target specific areas in order to manage your pain, and you don’t always require equipment to take part.
 If you’re unsure, you can visit your doctor or a physiotherapist, who will be able to demonstrate and advise exercise routines.

-Carrying out tasks at home can become difficult if you have arthritis and you may need to make some practical changes to your house.
+Carrying out tasks at home can become difficult if you are living with arthritis and you may need to make some practical changes to your house.
 Here are some ways, in each room, that you can make life as easy as possible at home:

 - Use electronic equipment such as tin openers.